SPF Permerror - SPF Too Many DNS Lookups | EasyDMARC

 Three email images, one in the middle open and red

-“SPF PermError,” caused by too many SPF record lookups in DNS, is a common error detected in many Sender Policy Framework implementations.
-When SPF exceeds 10 DNS lookups, a “PermError,” also known as an SPF Permerror, occurs and can lead to a reduction in email deliverability.
+“SPF Permerror,” caused by too many SPF record lookups in DNS, is a common error detected in many Sender Policy Framework implementations.
+When SPF exceeds 10 DNS lookups, a “PermError,” also known as an SPF Permerror, occurs, and can reduce email deliverability, as the mail servers will reject your message.

-What Does the “SPF Too many DNS lookups” Permerror Mean?
+What Does the “SPF Too Many DNS Lookups” SPF Permerror Mean?

-EasyDMARC’s SPF record lookup tool can be used to check SPF records for your domain.
+EasyDMARC’s SPF record lookup tool can be used to check records for your domain.

-As you already know, in SPF, too many DNS lookups can cause a few problems.
-When creating an SPF record, the following are common practices that allow you to stay within the 10 DNS lookup limit:
+When creating an SPF record, here are some common practices that allow you to stay within the 10 DNS lookup limit:

 A DNS lookup is redirected to another domain’s SPF record to check all of their approved IPs using an “include” statement.
-The 10-record limit is applied to each “include” statement in the original SPF record, as well as any redirected SPF records.
+The 10-record limit is applied to each “include” statement in the original record and any redirected records.

-One way to fix the “too many DNS lookups issue” is to ensure that each “includes” statement in your SPF record is required and cannot be substituted with a mechanism that does not count against the limit.
-Reduce the “unnecessary” ones to bypass the too many included lookups SPF permerror.
+One way to fix the “too many DNS lookups” issue is to ensure that each “includes” statement in your SPF record is required and cannot be substituted with a mechanism that does not count against the limit.
+Reduce the unnecessary “includes” to bypass the “too many included lookups” SPF permerror.

 The “all,” “ip4,” and “ip6” mechanisms, as well as the “exp” modifier, do not perform DNS queries during SPF evaluation.
 The “exp” modifier performs a lookup later, and their usage is exempt from the 10 DNS lookup limit.
 Therefore, using these can also help you avoid exceeding the maximum SPF record lookups.